-ASP.NET View State is a powerful feature of ASP.NET that provides a client-side state management mechanism.
-It helps preserve page and control values between complete round trips for client requests.
+The ASP.NET View State is a built-in feature that manages client-side state by preserving page and control values between complete round trips for client requests.
 This gives a state full programming capability over a stateless protocol such as HTTP.

-ASP.NET View State is stored in a hidden field on the page as an encoded Base64 string, as part of every response sent to the client, and is also returned to the server by the client as part of a post back.
+This state is stored in a hidden field on the page as an encoded Base64 string, as part of every response sent to the client.
+It is returned to the server by the client as part of a post back.

 <input id = "__VIEWSTATE"